-2. Optimising Your Website for Search Engines & Consumers
+2. Optimizing Your Website for Search Engines & Consumers

-A few ways you can get started with optimising your site for search engines and consumers include:
+A few ways you can get started with optimizing your site for search engines and consumers include:

 - Having a mobile-first site: This is imperative as more searches are conducted on mobile devices than on desktops, and Google is now indexing the mobile versions of websites first.

 - Using natural and readable language: You want people to easily understand who you are, what you do, and what you offer.
 Topic pages give you one way to do this – dedicated pages to each of your major service lines or products so you can include your keywords and keyword phrases search engines look for while also providing valuable information for searches.

 - Making your website easy to navigate: An easy-to-understand top-level navigation bar, clear and concise page names, and a clear way to contact you are important for users and can help with search engines crawling your site.

 - Displaying your contact information: You want to prominently and consistently display your contact information across your site (and in your listings!).

 There’s a lot more that goes into optimizing your website for search engines and consumers, and we’ve outlined just a few of them in more detail in this blog post.